 The Company operates a post-employment defined benefit plan for Gratuity.
 This plan entitles an employee to receive half month's salary for each year of completed service at the time of retirement/exit.
-The gratuity liability is entirely unfunded.

 The present value of obligation is determined based on actuarial valuation using the Projected Unit Credit Method, which recognize each period of service as giving rise to additional employee benefit entitlement and measures each unit separately to build up the final obligation.